 Following the evaluation visit, the team writes a report of its findings that includes the team's findings relating the program's compliance with the ACOE standards.
 The report is forwarded to the program to review its factual accuracy before the finalized report is presented to the ACOE.

-In the case of a professional optometric program which is not fully operational, the Council may grant the pre-accreditation status of preliminary approval following satisfaction by the program of the requirements for initial application and the Council's review of an evaluation team report following a site visit.
-Preliminary approval is defined as a pre-accreditation classification granted to a professional optometric degree program that has clearly demonstrated it is developing in accordance with Council standards.
+In the case of a professional optometric program which is not fully operational, the Council may grant the preaccreditation status of preliminary approval following satisfaction by the program of the requirements for initial application and the Council's review of an evaluation team report following a site visit.
+Preliminary approval is defined as a preaccreditation classification granted to a professional optometric degree program that has clearly demonstrated it is developing in accordance with Council standards.
 The program has the approval to begin student recruitment, selection and admissions, and to begin offering the program.
-The Council shall review the preliminary approval classification annually during the first three academic years of the program through written reports and/or site visits as deemed necessary by the Council.
+The Council shall review the preliminary approval classification annually during each academic year of the program through written reports and/or site visits as deemed necessary by the Council.
 The Council will conduct a final on-site evaluation visit to the program for the consideration of an accreditation status during the academic year in which the first class is expected to graduate.
 If the program is found to meet the Council’s Standards, then the Council will grant an appropriate accreditation status.
-As required by the USDE, the Council will not grant pre-accreditation status to a program for longer than five years.
+As required by the USDE, the Council will not grant preaccreditation status to a program for longer than five years.
 When the Council awards Preliminary Approval to a program or at any time during the Council's monitoring of a program holding Preliminary Approval status, the ACOE may issue recommendations or specify conditions for monitoring, which must be attained in order to maintain the preaccreditation status.

 Publishing accreditation status